barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 [^lock_warnings]: The problem here is that warnings for unused locals will probably not help because all we need that lock to do is invoke its destructor once it goes out of scope.
 In the talk he gives a mitigation using special compiler warnings that might or might not be available on the particular compiler you are using.
 [^rust_template]: "Templates" in Rust are not called templates and also work rather differently than templates in C++.
 But in very broad strokes, Rust _generics_ are somewhat like C++ templates.
 [^clippy_lint]: Clippy is the static analyzer that ships with the rust toolchain Rust and many projects use it to run extra analyses on their code.
 However, the compiler does not complain and so I feel it would be unfair to C++ to disregard that problem in the Rust language.
-[^mutability]: Half of the reason this operation is so problematic in C++ is that it does not work on a `const` map.
-Louis shows that this does not deter programmers from using the operator because they just get rid of the `const`.
+[^mutability]: Half of the reason this operation is so problematic in C++ is that it does not work with `const`-correctness in an intuitive way.
+It will not work on a `const` map, but Louis shows that this does not deter programmers from using the operator.
+We just get rid of the `const`.
+[^unsafe]: There is such a thing as [`unsafe` Rust](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) which can cause all kinds of UB, including dangling references.
+Unsafe Rust is _not_ disabling the Borrow Checker.
+It can introduce [legitimate safety problems](https://shnatsel.medium.com/auditing-popular-rust-crates-how-a-one-line-unsafe-has-nearly-ruined-everything-fab2d837ebb1), but since it's _opt-in_ we can decide not to use the unsafe subset of Rust and loads of libraries and applications can be _and are_ written without it.